 International Transfers of Data

-If your business transfers data between countries, the GDPR requires that you state which legal framework you use to safely transfer data over international borders, such as the EU-U.S. Privacy Shield.
+If your business transfers data between countries, the GDPR requires that you state which legal framework you use to safely transfer data over international borders.

 Do Not Track Signals